- Read Alphabet Adventure by Audrey Wood, illustrated by Bruce Wood and talk about the illustrations

 Step 5: Display the collages on a bulletin board or in a public viewing area.

-Step 6: Using Kidspiration, list what the children learned about collage.
+Step 6: Using Kidspiration or other brainstorming tools, list what the children learned about collage.

 Step 7: Compare and contrast drawing, painting, sculpture, and collage.